The unbelievable $350 Escobar foldable phone won't be showing up at CES 2020

-Since the Fold 1 is considerably cheaper than the $1,500 Motorola Razr, $1,980 Samsung Galaxy Fold and $2,400 Huawei Mate X, it seemed like an exciting CES possibility from a relatively unknown company.
+With the Fold 1 considerably cheaper than the $1,500 Motorola Razr, $1,980 Samsung Galaxy Fold and $2,400 Huawei Mate X, it seemed like an exciting CES possibility from a relatively unknown company.

 The CTA didn't respond to a request for comment on the decision.

-The company was established in 1984 and is led by Roberto De Jesús Escobar Gaviria, Pablo Escobar's brother.
-Escobar Inc was supposed to occupy a small space near Samsung on the CES show floor, CEO Olof Gustafsson told CNET.
+The company, established in 1984, is led by Roberto De Jesús Escobar Gaviria, Pablo Escobar's brother.
+Escobar Inc. was supposed to occupy a small space near Samsung on the CES show floor, CEO Olof Gustafsson told CNET.

 "The establishment of Samsung and the major tech companies are undermining our efforts and clearly see us as a major threat to their existence for them to outright specifically target us and our products," Gustafsson said via email.

-The Escobar Fold 1 came out of nowhere last month with a commercial showing off the shiny gold phone alongside amid a gaggle of bikini-clad women.
-With a price tag that's a fraction of the cost of other foldable phones from a company with no track record of electronic products, let alone phones, the Fold 1 was immediately the subject of questions over its legitimacy.
-Gizmodo points out that phone appears to be a rebranded version of the Royole FlexPai, which was the first foldable phone made by a Chinese startup.
+The Escobar Fold 1 came out of nowhere last month with a commercial showing off the shiny gold phone alongside a gaggle of bikini-clad women.
+Questions about the Fold 1's legitimacy were immediately raised, given that the device has a price tag that's a fraction of that of other foldable phones and it's from a company with no track record of electronic products, let alone phones.
+Gizmodo points out that the phone appears to be a rebranded version of the Royole FlexPai, which was the first foldable phone made by a Chinese startup.

-Foldable phones marks a potential new wave of devices, with handset makers like Samsung, Huawei and Motorola rushing to wow consumers with their new capabilities.
-While Escobar has ambitions to join these players, it's difficult to take the company's comments at face value given its outsized comments.
+Foldable phones mark a potential new wave of devices, with handset makers like Samsung, Huawei and Motorola rushing to wow consumers with their new capabilities.
+While Escobar has ambitions to join these players, it's difficult to take the company at face value given its outsized comments.

 "The market forces will prevail and I believe soon and share the same vision with Mr. Escobar that we will be one of the top tech companies in the world," Gustafsson said in an email.
 "Samsung is afraid of this, afraid of us being at the same event next to each other where we showcase a superior product at a superior price.
 So they use their power to shut us down.
 That they forget is that Pablo Escobar was around before them and we will be around after them as well."